dkormalev/asynqro/README.md

 # Asynqro

+ **THIS README IS OBSOLETE AND IS ABOUT OLDER VERSION.
+NEW README FOR GENERIC FAILURE TYPE IS COMING SOON**

 Asynqro is a small library with purpose to make C++/Qt programming easier by giving developers rich  monadic Future API (mostly inspired by Future API in Scala language).
 This library is another implementation of ideas in https://github.com/opensoft/proofseed, but has much cleaner API, refined task scheduling logic and is not tied to any framework.

 ### Dependencies